Geomagnetic Storm Tracker

 How long does a geomagnetic storm last?

 Most storms last 24-72 hours.
 The main phase (peak aurora activity) typically lasts 1-6 hours.
 CME-driven storms are intense but shorter; coronal hole streams are weaker but can persist for days.
-Activity often comes in waves — stay alert throughout the night.
+Activity comes in waves, so stay alert through the night.

 Are geomagnetic storms dangerous?